 Since she was named “wittiest” in her junior high school yearbook, Beth has followed in the rich tradition of Episcopalians in comedy.
-She moved from suburban Orlando to New York City and staged her own one-woman show called “This Is Where I Get Off.”
+Raised in Winter Park, Florida, she went on to Swarthmore College before making her way to New York City, where she did Shakespeare in the Park and Brecht in Hell’s Kitchen, while simultaneously founding an award-winning sketch and improv troupe.
+She went on to stage a one-woman show called “This Is Where I Get Off.”
 The show was picked up by Circle Rep and enjoyed an extended Off-Broadway run.
-After seeing her show, producers from Comedy Central tapped her to be the first female correspondent for a new series called “The Daily Show.”
+After seeing her show, producers from Comedy Central tapped her to be the first female correspondent for “The Daily Show.”

-Beth won widespread notoriety during her four years on “The Daily Show With Jon Stewart” for filing stories on people like the matchmaker for the Militia movement, and the inventor of the Bulge, the Wonder Bra for men.
-She also hosted several of her own half-hour interview series “The Beth Littleford Interview Specials” where she boogied with Boy George, shoveled manure with Minnesota Governor Jesse “the Body” Ventura, and told David Cassidy he’d paved the way for acts to follow, like MC Hammer, Vanilla Ice and Milli Vanilli.
+Beth won widespread notoriety during her four years on “The Daily Show With Jon Stewart” and also hosted her own half-hour interview series on Comedy Central, “The Beth Littleford Interview Specials,” where she boogied with Boy George, shoveled manure with Minnesota Governor Jesse “The Body” Ventura, and told David Cassidy he’d paved the way for acts to follow, like MC Hammer, Vanilla Ice and Milli Vanilli.